HamedHemati/OMSI/README.md

 # OMSI

-Sample Weight Estimation Using Meta-Updates for Online Continual Learning
+This repository contains the official PyTorch implementation of "Sample Weight Estimation Using Meta-Updates for Online Continual Learning".